n4q7x/crawl/crawl.md

-# %% [markdown]
-# There is a difference between the internet and the web.
+There is a difference between the internet and the web.

-# The internet is the system of connected computers that runs on the TCP/IP protocol stack.
+The internet is the system of connected computers that runs on the TCP/IP protocol stack.

-# It was developed in the 1960s-1980s by the US Department of Defense. [^1]
+It was developed in the 1960s-1980s by the US Department of Defense. [^1]

-# %%

-# import sys
+The web is the system by which computers request and share documents of a certain format, called "webpages", on the internet.

+It was developed by Tim Berners-Lee in the 1990s. [^2]

+We often talk about the web in metaphors of "going somewhere": surfing the web, visiting a webpage, and so on.

+This belies what is actually going on.

+Your computer does not "go" to a website.

+It sends a request to a server, and the server sends back a response containing the webpage's source code.

+Your computer then runs that code, creating the graphical, interactive interface of a webpage that you see in your browser.

 """